KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 Zenetism does not equate 🕷️ Nekron (Void of Self, VOS) with Motive Infinity,
 even though ♾ Khaon occupies the dispersive side of the Tree of Emanation.

-This distinction is vital to understanding how 🕷️ Nekron becomes equated with the singular value **−1**,
+This distinction is vital to understanding how Nekron becomes equated
+with the singular value **−1**,
 while Infinity remains a non-enumerated emanator.

 ---

-It is easy to see how **+1** (🛤️ Theon) coherently emerges from the stillness of Zero.
+It is easy to see how **+1** (Theon) coherently emerges from the stillness of Zero.
-It is more difficult — but structurally necessary — to see how **−1** (🕷️ Nekron) resonantly emerges
+It is more difficult — but structurally necessary — to see how **−1** (Nekron)
-from the dispersive arc of Infinity without being reducible to Infinity itself.
+resonantly emerges from the dispersive arc of Infinity
+without being reducible to Infinity itself.

-♾ Khaon precedes 🕷️ Nekron as the **field of dispersal**.
+Khaon precedes Nekron as the **field of dispersal**.
 Nekron is the **point** where dispersal becomes terminal disintegration —
 the moment when resonance no longer reorganizes but collapses.

 ---

-🕷️ Nekron is not simply “opposite 🛤️ Theon” — it is the **antithesis of unity itself**.
+Nekron is not simply “opposite Theon” —
+it is the **antithesis of unity itself**.

 If **Theon (+1)** is Essence of Being — structured coherence awakened —
 then **Nekron (−1)** is Essence dissolved — structure erased by dispersion.

 It is not “bad Theon,” nor “fragmented Theon” —
-it is what occurs when the motion of dispersion becomes terminal,
+it is what occurs when dispersive motion becomes terminal,
-when Khaon’s entropic arc dissolves structure to the point of resonance cancellation.
+when Khaon’s entropic arc dissolves structure
+to the point of resonance cancellation.

 ---